Tag Archives: #lights

 Active visibility

-When the area is devoid of a light source, as a rider, you need to create that light to keep yourself safe.
+When the area is devoid of a light source, you need to create that light as a rider to keep yourself safe.
 For cyclists, Lights and blinkers are the most common devices for light.
-Where the light and the blinker differ is that blinkers are designed to be seen, while lights allow a rider to both see and be seen.
+The light and the blinker differ because blinkers are designed to be seen, while lights allow a rider to both see and be seen.

 Great lights are usually rechargeable and use an LED bulb.
-For riders who spend a lot of time off-road or on unlit paths, these lights are a necessity.
-While most mount onto the bars or helmet, there are a few companies that integrate lights into the bike or your helmet.
+They are a necessity for riders who spend a lot of time off-road or on unlit paths.
+While most mount onto the bars or helmet, a few companies integrate lights into the bike or helmet.

 MagicShine Bike Helmet and remote (inset)